Kansas City Chiefs’ fan guide to preseason at Arrowhead Stadium - NewsBreak

 Chiefs Kingdom, we see you!
 Costumes are permitted inside Arrowhead, as long as they are appropriate.

-If you plan to wear a costume, you may want to wait until after security to put it on, because screeners ask costumes be removed during security check.Are restaurant meals really cheaper than cooking at home?
+If you plan to wear a costume, you may want to wait until after security to put it on, because screeners ask costumes be removed during security check.Jim Nantz, Tony Romo to call Chiefs’ Week 1 game against Cardinals

 Masks that obscure the face are discouraged.
 Toy or replica weapons are prohibited.